The Best Rivers In Ontario For Trout And Steelhead

 Small Creeks like this can have great fishing for trout and steelhead

-It stays cold year-round and has good hatches of aquatic insects for those that like to fly fish.
+It stays cold year-round and has good hatches of aquatic insects for those who like to fly fish.

 Anglers will find this river has lots of private property in the upper sections but it has decent access in the lower river.

-Cobourg Creek is located about 80 minutes east of Toronto and because of the good access in the lower river and because of the many species of fish, this is one of the best rivers in Ontario for anglers living in this area.
+Cobourg Creek is located about 80 minutes east of Toronto.
+Because of the good access to the lower river and the many species of fish, it is one of the best rivers in Ontario for anglers living in this area.

-This river is small but there are sections that are suitable for spin fishing with lures or a with a float.
+This river is small, but there are sections suitable for spin fishing with lures or a float.
 Centerpin fishing and fly fishing are also good on this river.

 Fishing Access On Cobourg Creek